 As discussed in Note 15 to the consolidated financial statements, the Company changed the manner in which it accounts for stock based compensation as of January 1, 2006.
 As discussed in Note 14 to the consolidated financial statements, the Company changed the manner in which it accounts for defined benefit pension and other postretirement plans as of December 31, 2006.
-As discussed in Note 6 to the consolidated financial statements, the Company changed the manner in which it accounts for income taxes as of January 1, 2007.
+As discussed in Note 6 to the consolidated financial statements, the Company changed the manner in which it accounts for defined benefit manner in which it accounts for income taxes as of January 1, 2007.